chosegood/duo_java/README.md

 What's here:

-* `js` - Duo Javascript library, to be hosted by your webserver.
+* `src/main/js` - Duo Javascript library, to be hosted by your webserver.
-* `DuoWeb` - Duo Java SDK to be integrated with your web application, including unit tests
+* `src/main/java` - Duo Java SDK to be integrated with your web application, including unit tests

 # Usage

 Developer documentation: <http://www.duosecurity.com/docs/duoweb>

+To build:
+mvn clean install

 # Support